Last updated August 25th, 2023.

 Several “neighborhood chiefs” are infamous in their bureaucracy, asking for bribes unless you wait two months for the title transfer.
 Sometimes you may run into a small problem.
 Yet typically people will offer to “fix” any small problems.

-Worth mentioning is that the US Dollar is the currency of choice for any purchases above a very small amount (less than a few dollars).
-That’s obvious to investors familiar with Cambodia, but likely new information to anyone who isn’t.
+It’s worth mentioning the US Dollar is the currency of choice for any purchases above a small amount.
+The fact that Cambodia uses the dollar is obvious to investors familiar with Cambodia, but perhaps new information to those who aren’t.